 - A. Perform NSPS/LMR 5-day corrective actions on the same day that the parameter exceeded the limit, if possible. - B. Perform additional monitoring to troubleshoot compliance or operations issues as needed, with prior approval of WPWMA. - C. WPWMA may place the site on a twice per month monitoring frequency if it is determined that there are odor concerns, there is evidence of subsurface gas migration (or concerns about subsurface migration), if there are excessive surface emissions, or for other reasons.
-Failure to meet site permit conditions may also warrant this level of increased monitoring frequency.
+Failure to meet site permit conditions may also warrant this level of increased monitoring

+July 2020 P a g e | 4-9 frequency.
 Twice per month monitoring shall continue until the more frequent monitoring is no longer necessary or appropriate.